Improving survival for people with stomach cancer

 Clinical trials are constantly evolving as new insights come to light.
 The INTEGRATE studies are a prime example of this, focused on improving survival for people with stomach cancer.
 Finding a better treatment for stomach cancer patients was crucial; worldwide, it is the fifth most common cancer and the sixth leading cause of cancer deaths.
 It is a hard cancer to detect as symptoms can be vague, and it is difficult to treat.
 Despite improvements, people diagnosed with stomach cancer in Australia still have just a 31.2% chance of surviving beyond five years.

 Professor Nick Pavlakis wanted to change this for the patients he treated every day.
-“I started to get into clinical research out of the need to do better for the patient that’s in front of me,” says Professor Pavlakis.
+“I started to get into clinical research out of the need to do better for the patient who is in front of me,” says Professor Pavlakis.

 The INTEGRATE trial, led by Professor Pavlakis, demonstrated that regorafenib improved progression free survival in patients with advanced stomach cancer that does not respond to usual chemotherapy, providing another treatment option for a cancer that is otherwise difficult to treat.